fluo10/mtid/SPECS.md

 ## Structure

-Each MTID consists of one or more 3-character blocks separated by hyphens(`-`).
+Each caretta-id consists of one or more 3-character blocks separated by hyphens(`-`).
 Each block encode a portion of the underlying integer value using a custom base encoding.

 ### Block Format